bigchaindb/coalaip-http-api/README.md

 ### Register a Manifestation

-In order to register the manifestation on BigchainDB as transactions on a specific user's name, `verifyingKey` and `signingKey` need to be provided here.
+In order to register the manifestation on BigchainDB as transactions on a specific copyright holder's name, the copyright holder's `verifyingKey` and `signingKey` must be provided here.

-The attributes shown for `manifestation` and `work` can be much more diverse, for this see the COALA IP models definition (not yet publicly available yet).
+Note that the attributes shown for `manifestation` and `work` can be much more diverse; for this, see the COALA IP models definition (not yet publicly available yet).

 ```
 POST /api/v1/manifestation/